ryancdickson/crp-staging/content/index.md

 This policy considers a PKI hierarchy as "dedicated" if it is intended to serve one specific use case, for example, the issuance of TLS server authentication certificates.

-## 1. Minimum Requirements for CAs included in the Chrome Root Store
+## 1. Minimum Requirements for CAs Included in the Chrome Root Store

 ### 1.1.
 PKI Policy Governance and Requirements